-Your ability to make a living is one of your most important assets, what happens if you are injured and have to stop working for a period of time?
+Your ability to make a living is one of your most important assets.
+What happens if you’re injured and have to stop working for a period of time?
 Having disability insurance is one of the best ways to help make sure you have financial security.

 If you suffer from an unexpected injury or illness that prevents you from working for an extended period of time, disability insurance can provide a critical source of income until you recover.

-Traditionally, employers have offered disability insurance to their employees either automatically, or as a voluntary benefit.
+Traditionally, employers offered disability insurance to their employees automatically or as a voluntary benefit.
 But the employment landscape is changing and many people do not have an employer.
-What hasn’t changed is the need to have a disability policy in case you cannot work for a period of time, you won’t have to dip into your savings.
+What hasn’t changed is the need to have a disability policy in case you can’t work for a period of time, so you don’t have to dip into your savings.

 What you need to know